What we mean by rites of passage

 W.I.L.D. is a wilderness skills, outdoor adventure, rites of passage program for teens and young adults, grades 7 and up.

-We offer 5-day, 7-day, and 10-day trips for youth of all genders in Yosemite National Park and the John Muir Wilderness.
+We offer 7-day, and 10-day trips for youth of all genders in Yosemite National Park and the John Muir Wilderness.
 Trips run throughout the summer from mid-June through early August.
 Learn more about our W.I.L.D.
 2023 Programs.

 Registration is currently open.
 Each trip is limited to 12 participants.
 Enroll now to reserve your spot for the summer.